Trump: Americans Must Come Together 'With Love for Our Nation ... and True Affection for Each Other'

-BEDMINISTER, N.J.
-(AP) - President Donald Trump said Saturday there was "no place" in the United States for the kind of violence that broke out at a white nationalist rally in Virginia and appealed to Americans to "come together as one."
+Mayor Michael Signer said he was disgusted that the white nationalists had come to his town and blamed Trump for inflaming racial prejudices with his campaign last year.

-Disturbances that began Friday night during a march through the University of Virginia escalated Saturday with clashes between white nationalists and counter-protesters, leading the governor to declare a state of emergency and police to order people to disperse.
+"I'm not going to make any bones about it.
+I place the blame for a lot of what you're seeing in American today right at the doorstep of the White House and the people around the president," he said.

-Trump, while on a working vacation at his New Jersey golf club, tweeted: ""We ALL must be united & condemn all that hate stands for."
-He also said "there is no place for this kind of violence in America.
-Lets come together as one!"
+Disturbances began Friday night during a march through the University of Virginia before escalating Saturday.

 The White House was silent for hours except for a tweet from first lady Melania Trump: "Our country encourages freedom of speech, but let's communicate w/o hate in our hearts."